 Why Devon, Somerset and Torbay?
 Didn’t each county used to have its own Trading Standards service?

 Historically Devon, Somerset and Torbay did indeed have separate trading standards services.
-However, on 1st May 2013 trading standards officers in Devon, Somerset and Torbay came together to form a new service, the Devon, Somerset and Torbay Trading Standards Service.
-The new service is hosted by Devon County Council and will achieve significant savings without significantly affecting front-line services across the two counties.
+However, on 1 May 2013 trading standards officers in Devon and Somerset came together to form a new service, with Torbay joining on 1 May 2017 to form the Devon, Somerset and Torbay Trading Standards Service.
+The service is hosted by Devon County Council and will achieve significant savings without significantly affecting front-line services across the two counties.
 The larger service will be better placed to maintain the level of specialist knowledge and expertise necessary to meet the demands of modern day businesses and consumers.

 What areas of the law does Trading Standards cover?

 Devon, Somerset and Torbay Trading Standards’ remit includes: